-We think either that God is pleased no matter what we do as long as we have said a sinner's prayer, or we think that God is displeased if we ever do anything fun besides read the Bible, pray, and go to a church that supports that notion.
+We either think that God is pleased no matter what we do as long as we have said a sinner's prayer, or we think that God is displeased if we ever do anything fun besides read the Bible, pray, and go to a church that supports that notion.

 The problem is that we simply don't know God nearly as well as we think we do.

-The more we know God, and the closer we get to him, the more we will fear and reverence him, and the more his Holy Spirit and the light of his nature will reveal in us layer after layer of impurity.
-And along with the revelation of our sin's existence, he will reveal to us the path to purification from that area of ungodly nature within us.
+The more we know God, and the closer we get to Him, the more we will fear and reverence Him, and the more His Holy Spirit and the light of His nature will reveal in us layer after layer of impurity.
+And along with the revelation of our sin's existence, He will reveal to us the path to purification from that area of ungodly nature within us.

-And as we seek God, humble ourselves, and seek to know God's nature better, choosing through his power to be conformed to his likeness, then the way will begin to open for God to move in and through us in ways we can't imagine.
+And as we seek God, humble ourselves, and seek to know God's nature better, choosing through His power to be conformed to His likeness, then the way will begin to open for God to move in and through us in ways we can't imagine.

 And as Daniel sought God and humbled and purified himself, we see from today's passage that there is one more thing he did.
 And that one thing is this: